AmitJagtap22/Census-income-project/README.md

 For more details about this dataset, you can refer to the following link: https://archive.ics.uci.edu/ml/datasets/census+income

 Problem Statement:
-In this project, initially you need to preprocess the data and then develop an understanding of different features of the data by performing exploratory analysis and creating visualizations.Further, after having sufficient knowledge about the attributes you will perform a predictive task of classification to predict whether an individual makes over 50K a year or less,by using different Machine Learning Algorithms.
+In this project, initially you need to preprocess the data and then develop an understanding of different features of the data by performing exploratory analysis and creating visualizations.
+Further, after having sufficient knowledge about the attributes you will perform a predictive task of classification to predict whether an individual makes over 50K a year or less,by using different Machine Learning Algorithms.
+Additionally, work on completing the mentioned in-line objectives.